kukelekuuk00/Darmok/CONTRIBUTING.md

     ./gradlew

-Prism is available under the MIT license.
+This project is available under the MIT license.
 The license can be found in LICENSE.txt.

 Contributions must be licensed under the MIT license.